open-resources/dash_curriculum/tutorial/part4/chapter12.md

  'YETI',
  'ZEPHYR']`

-Your choice of theme will determine the look and feel of a variety of elements in your dashboard, ranging from the color of the background to the opacity of cards or the size of each component for different screen sizes.
+Your choice of theme will determine the look and feel of a variety of elements in your dashboard, ranging from the color of the background to the opacity of cards or the size of each component for different sizes of your device screen.

 Here's how some elements will look like with `'BOOTSTRAP'`: